OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ### bcrypt

-The [bcrypt](https://en.wikipedia.org/wiki/bcrypt) password hashing function should be the second choice for password storage if Argon2id is not available or PBKDF2 is required to achieve FIPS-140 compliance.
+The [bcrypt](https://en.wikipedia.org/wiki/bcrypt) password hashing function should be the best choice for password storage in legacy systems or if PBKDF2 is required to achieve FIPS-140 compliance.

 The work factor should be as large as verification server performance will allow, with a minimum of 10.